dm9gp/Colpitts-PCB/README.md

 The oscillation frequency is given by L1 and C1 and C2 that make up the tank circuit.
 C3 and C4 allow to add more capacitance as the compenents have tolerance and the resulting capacity may fall short of the calcaluted value.
 A best practice is to have the values of C1 and in C2 in ratio of 1:10 up to 3:10.
-R1 and R2 and R3 are the voltage divider with the required voltage provided between R2 and R3, to ensure a voltage difference between the transistor's base and emitter such that the sine wave from the tank circuit allows charge to flow between collector and emitter at the right time compensating for losses and effectivly keeping the oscillations up to their mean value.
+R1+R2 and R3 are the voltage divider, to ensure sufficient voltage difference between the transistor's base and emitter.
 The role of R4 is to ensure a nice sine wave.
 A too low value can result in flattened peaks or troughs.
 C5 maintains the voltage value seen at the base of the transistor.
 C6 is the decoupling capacitor, after C6 the sine wave oscillates above and below the 0V value,